jedijulia/abm-epidemic/README.md

 abm-epidemic
 ============

-agent-based SIR model simulating the spread of an epidemic on a population
+agent-based SIR model simulating an epidemic's spread on a population